HaimengBai/431slides/class_21/README.md

 ## Announcements before class:

-0. **VERY IMPORTANT** Tuesday 11:30 - 12:30 Office Hours are CANCELLED on Tuesday 2017-11-14 only.
+0. **VERY IMPORTANT** Tuesday 2017-11-14 11:30 AM - 12:30 PM Office Hours are CANCELLED.
 Other office hours that day are unaffected.
 Thank you.

 1. Today's Agenda
     - Answering the Airplane Etiquette Exercises posed in Class 20
         - The original [FiveThirtyEight article](https://fivethirtyeight.com/features/airplane-etiquette-recline-seat/) by Walt Hickey.
-    - Some Half-Baked Thoughts on How To React to Published Research (this material will eventually be pounded into Section 35 of the Course Notes, but not necessarily before 2018.)
+    - Some thoughts on p values and statistical significance, introducing the concepts of researcher degrees of freedom and the garden of forking paths.
+        - The key references are linked in today's slides, also described in detail [here](https://github.com/THOMASELOVE/RCR2017).
         - [Andrew Gelman's blog](http://andrewgelman.com/) is how I first heard about much of this material.
-        - See especially [this article by Gelman and Carlin](http://www.stat.columbia.edu/~gelman/research/published/retropower_final.pdf) on Type M and Type S errors.
-        - I'll have some more to say about the *p* value "controversy" later this semester.
+        - I'll postpone our planned discussion of retrospective design, power, and Type S and Type M errors for a while, in part because an ASA Symposium entitled [Scientific Method for the 21st Century: A World Beyond p < 0.05](https://ww2.amstat.org/meetings/ssi/2017/onlineprogram/Program.cfm) was held last month, and touched on a lot of these issues.
+I need to find more time to read up on what people were saying there, so I can distill it effectively.
+    - Two "New" Studies worth a little extra look
+        - Stents
+        - Advil + Tylenol in the ED

 2. Quiz 2
     - A link will appear here after today's class to the Google Form for Quiz 2.